-- 1 The entity prepares and asks for a certification audit from an RJC-accredited auditor. - 2 During the audit, the auditor verifies the entity has systems in place that conform to the RJC CoC Standard to source CoC materials and/or supply them to others in the jewellery supply chain.
-Minor non-conformances will be noted and the entity will be asked to address them. - 3 Based on the auditor's report, the RJC certifies the entity, authorising it to begin issuing CoC transfer documents for CoC materials. - 4 Within 12-24 months, the auditor does a surveillance audit of the CoC certified entity to verify that systems, including the issuing of CoC transfer documents, are working effectively.
+- 1. The entity prepares and asks for a certification audit from an RJC-accredited auditor. - 2.
+During the audit, the auditor verifies the entity has systems in place that conform to the RJC CoC Standard to source CoC materials and/or supply them to others in the jewellery supply chain.
+Minor non-conformances will be noted and the entity will be asked to address them. - 3.
+Based on the auditor's report, the RJC certifies the entity, authorising it to begin issuing CoC transfer documents for CoC materials. - 4.
+Within 12-18 months, the auditor does a surveillance audit of the CoC certified entity to verify that systems, including the issuing of CoC transfer documents, are working effectively.
 Any minor non-conformances found during the certification audit must have corrective action plans in place approved by the auditor.
-These will be verified during the surveillance audit. - 5 After the certification period of three years, the entity renews CoC certification through another certification audit, followed by another surveillance audit within 12-24 months.
-If there is a gap between the expiry date of a CoC certificate and the issuance of a new CoC certificate, the entity cannot issue CoC tranfer documents or make CoC claims during this time.
+These will be verified during the surveillance audit. - 5.
+After the certification period of three years, the entity renews CoC certification through another certification audit, followed by another surveillance audit within 12-18 months.